Wealth of tribute comes for Benedict, who desired simplicity

 Associated Press

-Words of praise and fond remembrance poured in from world leaders and religious figures, including the archbishop of Canterbury and Jewish advocates.
+Words of praise and fond remembrance were offered by world leaders and religious figures, including the archbishop of Canterbury and Jewish advocates.

+With Benedict out of the public’s eye for nearly a decade, the turnout of the faithful for the outdoor funeral was also expected to be reduced, certainly compared to the outpouring of faithful for the last funeral of a reigning pope — St. John Paul II in 2005.

+Security officials in Rome were estimating that 60,000 people will flock to Thursday’s funeral, Italian state television said.
+For John Paul, an estimated 300,000 mourners gathered at his funeral.

-Starting on Monday, the faithful will be able to file by his body in St. Peter’s Basilica.
+Starting on Monday morning, the faithful will be able to file by his body in St. Peter’s Basilica, and viewing will also be held on Tuesday and Wednesday.

+There was no immediate estimate of how many might come.
+In 2005, tens of thousands waited for hours for a chance to view John Paul’s body, at one point with the line 100,000 long.

+In the midst of the mourning, Francis went ahead with traditional year-end ceremonies, presiding over a solemn Vespers service early Saturday evening in St. Peter’s Basilica.

+Francis also planned to celebrate New Year’s Day Mass on Sunday in St. Peter’s Basilica.
+The Catholic church dedicates Jan.
+1 to the theme of peace, a subject dear to Francis, who has repeatedly decried Russia’s war in Ukraine and other longer-running conflicts in the world.

+Francis would also keep to his tradition of strolling by the life-sized creche scene in the square, the Vatican said.

-The square was festive with a towering Christmas tree and life-sized creche scene.
-Hundreds of tourists were strolling through the square, many unaware that Benedict had died in his secluded residence in the Vatican Gardens.
+As the death announcement came, quietly by email from the Vatican press office, hundreds of tourists were admiring a towering Christmas tree in the square, many unaware that Benedict had died in his secluded residence in the Vatican Gardens.

 Benedict “prayed in silence, as one should do,” said Fabrizio Giambrone, a tourist from Sicily who recalled the late pontiff as a ”very good person” who lacked the “charisma” of his predecessor, St. John Paul II, and of his successor, Pope Francis.